Texaco Logo

 Texaco LogoTexaco Logo PNG

-The designers created the Texaco logo featuring a large white star in a red circle.
-Moreover, the star is formed by negative space, and “T” is visible against its background – the first letter of the brand name.
+The designers created the Texaco logo, a large white star inside a red circle.
+Moreover, the star is formed by negative space, and on its background, you can see the letter “T”, the first letter of the brand name.
 Until 1999, the emblem was supplemented with a black inscription.

 Texaco: Brand overview

-Previously, Texaco was one of the largest producers and suppliers of oil, natural gas, and petroleum products in the world market.
-That all changed in 2001 when the energy company became owned by Chevron Corporation and became a brand of motor oils, gas, and gasoline.
+Previously, Texaco was one of the largest producers and suppliers of oil, natural gas, and petroleum products on the world market.
+Everything changed in 2001 when Chevron Corporation acquired the energy company and became a brand of motor oils, gas, and gasoline.

 Meaning and History